-§ 17-1803 Health information from screening for [incarcerated individuals] persons in custody.
+§ 17-1803 Health information from screening for [incarcerated individuals] persons incarcerated.
 The department or its designee shall establish procedures to make available reports received from the New York city police department pursuant to section 14-163 to any health care provider in a department of correction facility conducting a health evaluation, at such time as a health evaluation is conducted.

 § 70.
-Section 17-1804 of the administrative code of the city of New York, as added by local law number 124 for the year 2016, and the section heading of such section, as amended by local law number 190 for the year 2019, are amended to read as follows:
+Section 17-1804 of the administrative code of the city of New York is amended to read as follows:

-§ 17-1804 Health information exchange for [incarcerated individuals] persons in custody.
-The department or its designee shall establish procedures to obtain the pre-arraignment screening record created pursuant to section 17-1802 and any medical records created and maintained by any hospital in connection with treatment provided to an arrestee who subsequently enters the custody of the department of correction, at the request of any health care provider conducting a health evaluation of such [inmate] person in custody.
+§ 17-1804 Health information exchange for [incarcerated individuals] persons incarcerated.
+The department or its designee shall establish procedures to obtain the pre-arraignment screening record created pursuant to section 17-1802 and any medical records created and maintained by any hospital in connection with treatment provided to an arrestee who subsequently enters the custody of the department of correction, at the request of any health care provider conducting a health evaluation of such [incarcerated individuals] person incarcerated.

 § 71.
-Subdivisions b and c of section 17-1805 of the administrative code of the city of New York, as added by local law number 190 for the year 2019, is amended to read as follows:
+Subdivisions b and c of section 17-1805 of the administrative code of the city of New York, as added by local law number 190 for the year 2019, are amended to read as follows:

-- b.
+b.
 Information sharing with attorneys of individuals diagnosed with serious mental illness in the custody of the department of correction.
-For each [incarcerated individual] person in custody who is not sentenced and who is diagnosed with a serious mental illness, correctional health services shall seek voluntary consent from such [individual] person to share medical information with the attorney of record of such [individual] person within 48 hours of their diagnosis, and provide such information created or obtained pursuant to sections 17-1802 and 17-1804 to the attorney of record for any such [individual] person within five calendar days of obtaining consent from [the individual] such person.
-Correctional health services shall make a good faith effort to ascertain such [individual's] person's attorney of record, including but not limited to consulting the website maintained by the New York state unified court system, speaking with [the individual] such person, contacting the clerk of the court, or any other reasonable means necessary to identify such [individual's] person's attorney. - c.
+For each [incarcerated individual] person incarcerated or person in custody who is not sentenced and who is diagnosed with a serious mental illness, correctional health services shall seek voluntary consent from such [individual] person to share medical information with the attorney of record of such [individual] person within 48 hours of their diagnosis, and provide such information created or obtained pursuant to sections 17-1802 and 17-1804 to the attorney of record for any such [individual] person within five calendar days of obtaining consent from [the individual] such person.
+Correctional health services shall make a good faith effort to ascertain such [individual's] person's attorney of record, including but not limited to consulting the website maintained by the New York state unified court system, speaking with [the individual] such person, contacting the clerk of the court, or any other reasonable means necessary to identify such [individual's] person's attorney.

+c.
 Confidential medical condition letter.
-Within five business days prior to any court date indicated by the New York city department of correction's [inmate] information system for persons in custody, correctional health services shall provide a confidential medical condition letter to the attorney of record for any [incarcerated individual] person in custody to whom subdivision a of this section applies, as permitted by law.
-Such letter shall include the following information for each such [individual] person: - 1.
-The psychiatric diagnosis. - 2.
-The type of mental health treatment available in the housing area in which [the individual] such person is being housed, including the level of additional support offered in the housing area that facilitates the treatment of [the individual's] such person's psychiatric condition. - 3.
-The prescribed psychiatric medication regimen. - 4.
-Their record of adherence to such medication regimen, including any factors that may have contributed to their record of adherence. - 5.
-A detailed description of their current condition, including but not limited to any reduction in symptoms and any indication that [the individual's] such person's condition has improved or diagnosis changed.
+Within five business days prior to any court date indicated by the New York city department of correction's [inmate] information system for persons incarcerated, correctional health services shall provide a confidential medical condition letter to the attorney of record for any [incarcerated individual] person incarcerated to whom subdivision a of this section applies, as permitted by law.
+Such letter shall include the following information for each such [individual] person:

+1. The psychiatric diagnosis.

+2. The type of mental health treatment available in the housing area in which [the individual] such person is being housed, including the level of additional support offered in the housing area that facilitates the treatment of [the individual's] such person's psychiatric condition.

+3. The prescribed psychiatric medication regimen.

+4. Their record of adherence to such medication regimen, including any factors that may have contributed to their record of adherence.

+5. A detailed description of their current condition, including but not limited to any reduction in symptoms and any indication that [the individual's] such person's condition has improved or diagnosis changed.